 Collaborating Satellite Missions

-Here are four opportunities to take part in GLOBE Campaigns related to NASA Missions: Soil Moisture Active Passive Mission (SMAP), Global Precipitation Measurement (GPM), CloudSat and CALIPSO.
+Here are five opportunities to take part in GLOBE Campaigns related to NASA Missions: Geostationary Operational Environmental Satellites – R Series (GOES-R), Soil Moisture Active Passive Mission (SMAP), Global Precipitation Measurement (GPM), CloudSat and CALIPSO.

 To stay connected to the GLOBE Partner Satellite Missions, be sure to sign up to receive communications about the missions.